gb-it/codejam-cap-nodejs/exercises/04/readme.md

 ### 1. Bring sample CSV files in the project

 SAP Cloud Application Programming Model adopts a "convention over configuration" approach in many areas, one of which is the automatic recognition and loading of data from CSV files during a deployment.
-In this step you'll create a `csv/` directory in the `db/` directory, add two CSV files (one for each of the entities) and re-deploy.
+In this step you'll create a `csv/` directory in the `db/` directory, add two CSV files (one for each of the entities) and redeploy.
 The deployment process will spot the CSV files and load the contents into the tables in the persistence layer.

 :point_right: Create a `csv/` directory within the `db/` directory, and copy into it the CSV files (from this repository) [my.bookshop-Books.csv](my.bookshop-Books.csv) and [my.bookshop-Authors.csv](my.bookshop-Authors.csv).
 Do this either from the command line, or using the user interface in VS Code.